Playbooks

 Auto Refine

 Auto Refine captures improvement candidates from real executions and lets you apply changes intentionally.
+Treat refinement suggestions as proposals, not automatic truth.
+Human review keeps behavior aligned with operational intent.

 Best practice: